Insurance is Complicated. Let us Take Some of the Mystery Out.

 It is possible for a plaintiff to file a claim against your corporation or professional legal entity, so you may need corporate coverage.
 In order for LAMMICO to defend your corporation against a malpractice claim, your corporation must be listed as an additional insured in your policy.
 In certain situations a premium charge may need to be assessed to assure that your corporate interests are appropriately protected.

-If your corporation, clinic, group or partnership is not included on the Schedule of Insureds of your LAMMICO policy (or the policy of one of your co-owners or partners), please contact LAMMICO’s Business Development Department to discuss your coverage options.
+If your corporation, clinic, group or partnership is not included on the Schedule of Insureds of your LAMMICO policy (or the policy of one of your co-owners or partners), please contact the LAMMICO Marketing Department to discuss your coverage options.

 How Much Coverage Should You Buy?